The energy sector has the potential to change the world – and to make it more equal

 Career counselling for girls plays a major role

-Elina Isokangas, who works in the areas of wastewater treatment and the circular economy in Adven’s Recovery solutions team, would like to see career counselors build awareness of the attractiveness of technical fields among girls better and at an earlier stage than before.
+Elina Isokangas, who works in the areas of wastewater treatment and the circular economy in Adven’s concept development team, would like to see career counselors build awareness of the attractiveness of technical fields among girls better and at an earlier stage than before.

 “Just reading descriptions of various sectors does not necessarily give the right picture,” Isokangas says.
 “Better and more diverse information about the various options is needed.”

 Isokangas knows from personal experience how hard choosing a career can be.
 She enjoyed physics and mathematics at school and decided to study physics at the University of Oulu.
 After two years, however, she changed her major to environmental technology.

 After completing her master’s thesis and doctoral thesis on water technology, Isokangas wanted to see what it would be like to work in the private sector.
 She joined Adven, where she is in charge of, among other things, piloting water and energy solutions and analyzing the results, as well as organizing training for her team.
 Her university background has given her an excellent foundation for her current tasks.
 “Adven needed experimental research, which is my strong suit.”